 (4:6) “For the gospel has for this purpose been preached even to those who are dead, that though they are judged in the flesh as men, they may live in the spirit according to the will of God.”

 (4:8) “Above all, keep fervent in your love for one another, because love covers a multitude of sins.”
-This returns to the comments in 1:22.
-Here he connects it with covering a multitude of sins.
-Why is it that when we’re engaged in selfless love that we don’t focus on people’s sins as much?
+This returns to the comment of “fervently love one another from the heart” from 1:22.
+Here he connects fervent love with covering a multitude of sins.

 (4:9) “Be hospitable to one another without complaint.”